-Stem Cell and Gene Therapy Clinical Trial Office
+Stem Cell and Gene Therapy Clinical Trial Program

-Stem Cell and Gene Therapy Clinical Trial Office (SCGT-CTO)
+Stem Cell and Gene Therapy Clinical Trial Program (SCGT-CTP)

 The SCGT-CTP is made up of 17 staff and has a main objective of supporting and executing cell and gene therapy clinical trials at Stanford, either industry-sponsored or Stanford investigator-sponsored.
 Many of the gene therapy clinical trials at Stanford hospitals that are sponsored by industry entities have been managed and run through the CTP.
 The SCGT CTP covers 4 main areas of research that range from pre-clinical development to fulfilling all sponsor related roles for enrolling clinical trials.
 The Regulatory portion aids in clinical protocol and eCRF development, is responsible for all FDA interactions and filings from the pre-IND phase through IND close out and works with all internal regulatory bodies.
 The regulatory team has Stanford internal, industry and FDA regulatory experience.
 Because of the range of expertise and experience, the team is also involved in the development of School of Medicine and LPCH wide related policy and protocol development, which not only benefits the CDCM, but the University as a whole.
 The second main area is the Budget and Research Financials portion, which covers budget development, pre and post contracting budget management, internal and external vendor management, invoicing and patient account reconciliation.
 Additionally, this team aids in the preclinical development.